AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module2/ex2.md

 ![Data Ingestion](./images/sb1.png)

-From the list of available sandboxes, select the sandbox that matches the number you've been assigned.

 After selecting the appropriate sandbox, you'll see the screen change and now you're in your dedicated sandbox.

 ![Data Ingestion](./images/sb2.png)